- Mining Service Trucks

 Miners have always used many tools, but we’re not talking about the old days of a pickaxe or gold pan.
 Today, mining is a huge business and, as such, requires heavy-duty equipment.
-Small-scale gold mining equipment in Australia is still popular, but this article is going to be focused on mining vehicles and mining machinery.

 From service trucks to excavation equipment, the typical Australian mining operation requires all types of mining machines.
 This isn’t just because the scale of mining operations has grown, but because mining companies always need ways to increase productivity and achieve results faster.

 The ability to mine faster yet maintain strict safety standards is the key to running a successful operation, and that’s why mining equipment has advanced not only in size but also in functionality.
 And instead of straight out buying them, more and more are starting to reap the benefits of getting your equipment financed.

 There is an extraordinary amount of equipment used in mining, ranging from hand tools to large-scale machinery.
 We’ll focus on the heavy-duty machinery here rather than all the mining tools you might find around a site.

 Mining operations need plenty of machinery and vehicles to get the job done, and some aren’t even for the actual mining process.
 Before even starting, you’ll need to use a range of mining equipment like excavators, dozers, graders and wheel loaders for building roads and access points to the mine.
 Then you’ve got the service trucks that are used to ensure all of the machinery runs smoothly.
 Articulated dump trucks are used to remove debris.
 Water trucks are used to service machines and even limit the amount of dust on a site.